bitshares/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

 	import_key init30-test "5JU3yZnDy5Gf9gS4iQwSS1zDLzP3ECmRfWv6kx76WxnufTQRAqr"  # owner_key

 ..
-Note:: The active key is equal to the memo key, which is required for transfers with a memo.
+Note:: In our example, the active key is equal to the memo key, which is required for transfers with a memo.
+To review an account information, use ``get_account``.
+It will show each key value.

 |